tophat/codewatch/README.md

 `codewatch codewatch_config_module`

-The codewatch_config_module should contain the following two methods:
+`codewatch_config_module` is a file that should contain the following two methods:

 *1. Visit all directories:*